 −3 < x − 1 < 3

 Since the last line above is in the "less than" format for absolute-value inequalities, my solution inequality will be of the form "absolute value of (something) is less than 3".
 The (something) is the piece in the middle, where the variable is.
 So I can convert my last line above to the following:

 | x − 1 | < 3

-Since the last line above is the "greater than" format, the absolute-value inequality will be of the form "absolute value of something is greater than or equal to 2.5".
-I can convert this nicely to:
+Since the last line above is the "greater than" format, the absolute-value inequality will be of the form "absolute value of (something) is greater than or equal to 2.5".
+The (something) will be the part with the variable in it.
+So I can convert my last line above to:

 Warning: There is one "trick" type of question for this kind of problem, where they'll try to trip you up on homework or tests.
 They'll ask you to solve something like "| x + 2 | < −1".
 But can an absolute value ever be negative, let alone be less than a negative?
 No!
 So there is no solution to this inequality; it doesn't even make sense.
 Don't waste a lot of time trying to "solve" this; just write down "no solution".

 Similarly, if you're given something like "| x − 2 | > −3", the first thing to note is that all absolute values are zero or positive.
 In particular, they're never negative.
 They're asking you for the x-values that will make the absolute-value expression greater than a negative number.
 Since the absolute value will always be greater than any negative number, the solution must be "all x" or "all real numbers".